tuxgasy/docker-dolibarr/CONTRIBUTING.md

 # How to create images
-All is done through the `update.sh` script, Dolibarr version to build are stored in `versions.sh` Ensure that the var `DOLIBARR_VERSIONS` in `versions.sh` is having all version you want to build.
+All is done through the `update.sh` script, Dolibarr version to build are stored in `versions.sh` Ensure that the var `DOLIBARR_VERSIONS` in `versions.sh` is having all versions you want to build.
 Run the script.

 ## Tips